-having been arrested pursuant to a warrant issued under section 12 of the Extradition Act, (Act No. of 2023) and having requested the Attorney General to order his return without and proceeding before magistrate under section 13 of that Act.

-And the Attorney General having consented to that request of

-Now I do hereby, is pursuance of the said Act, order you the said keeper to deliver the body of the said into the custody of the said , and I command you the said to receive the said , and there place him in the custody of any person or persons appointed by the said to receive him, for which this shall be your warrant.
+the keeper of To the keeper of nereas Whereas ving been arrested pursuant to a warrant issued under section 12 of the having been arrested tradition Act, (Act No. 31 of 2023) and having requested the Attorney Extradition Act, (Act neral to order his return without and proceeding before magistrate der section 13 of that Act. d the Attorney General having consented to that request of And the Attorney w I do hereby, is pursuance of the said Act, order you the said keeper deliver the body of the said , o the custody of the said , and I command you the into the custody of th dto receive the said, said d there place him in the custody of any person or persons appointed by and there place him i saidto receive him, for which this shall be the said ur warrant. your warrant.